 What Else To Do After Gorilla Trekking

-Apart from the mountain gorilla trek, there is several other activities to do in Rwanda.
-You could do a hike to one of the volcanoes in the park or visit the Lake Kivu which is two hours away by road, enjoy a cultural village visit in Musanze, or continue to Nyungwe National Park for chimpanzee tracking and other primates.
+Apart from the mountain gorilla trek, there are several other activities to do in Rwanda.
+You could do a hike to one of the volcanoes in the park or visit Lake Kivu which is two hours away by road, enjoy a cultural village visit in Musanze, or continue to Nyungwe National Park for chimpanzee tracking and other primates.